BLOPUP-UPC/blopup-android-app/README.md

 # Release

-With every tag the CI will build a release with the bundle that you can later on upload to the Play Console
+With every tag the CI will build a release and upload it to the Play Console